 Family, on the other hand, responded quite differently.
 Though still not as blunt as a drunk man at a tailgate, they had their own way of expressing disappointment in my choice of study and future career goals.
 One uncle mentioned that even if I became a best-selling author it’s not like I would have a “real job.”

 Honestly, though, I can see their point.
 English degrees, any liberal arts degree, comes with a stigma that is pretty hard to shake.
 You tell someone you are studying literature and they picture you in a cafe apron with a composition book squirreled away for break time scribblings.
 They think you must go to law school after graduation to have any hope of success.
 They gently remind you that not all famous writers had English degrees and that many best-selling authors actually had very lucrative careers in various stable professions long before putting pen to paper.
 I hear them, I do, especially those who have a right to concern themselves with my plans, those who care about my well-being.

 But the English major isn’t just literature classes and nightside writing.
 It’s… college literary magazine production opportunities, and campus newspaper positions, and university press internships.
 There are research projects to get involved in, thesis programs to join.
 There are a host of career-oriented opportunities that train you for a future, guided by people who don’t want to see you fail (because seriously how would that look on their program statistics?)

 An English major, like most majors, is what you make of it.
-Personally, I didn’t want to study anything else for four years, and while I could have forced myself through a business degree or something science related under the perception that it would have made me more palatable to employers, I simply didn’t want to, and over time I realized I didn’t need to.
-Because just two months after graduation I got a full-time job, in journalism, in an area of the field that is definitely on the rise, and definitely looking for good writers.
+Personally, I didn’t want to study anything else for four years, and while I could have forced myself through a business degree or something science-related under the assumption that it would have made me more palatable to employers, I simply didn’t want to, and over time I realized I didn’t need to.
+Because just two months after graduation I accepted a full-time job as a journalist, in an area of the field that is definitely on the rise and definitely looking for good writers.